Casa Alianza Mexico

 The rising tide of violence and instability in Central America has also led to an influx of Central American children into Mexico, fleeing violence and persecution in their home countries.
 This has made the work of Casa Alianza Mexico even more urgent, as more and more children and teens find themselves desperately needed urgent care, services and treatment.

 Programmes at Casa Alianza Mexico include small homes in distinct locations in Mexico City to house up to 80 children and teens per night and a separate home for 17 adolescent mums and 24 babies.
-They also have a fully developed Independent Life Program that prepares youth for life after Casa Alianza and a 24-hour toll-free crisis hotline, Acercatel, which serves youth in crisis across the entire country.
+There is also a fully developed Independent Life Program that prepares youth for life after Casa Alianza and a 24-hour crisis hotline, Acercatel, established by Casa Alianza Mexico.

-A separate residential centre looks after young mothers and pregnant teens between 12 and 22 years of age.
-In addition, the Luna Program provides specialized care and support to youngsters on all issues relating to sexuality, sexual health and HIV/AIDS.
+A separate residential centre looks after young mothers and pregnant girls and women between 12 and 22 years of age.
+In addition, the Luna Program provides specialised care and support to youngsters on all issues relating to sexuality, sexual health and HIV/AIDS.

-It has spearheaded the movement to remove the stigmatizing term ‘street children’ in Mexico, and it is currently advocating the creation of a new protocol for the treatment of youth addicted to inhalants.
+It has spearheaded the movement to remove the stigmatising term ‘street children’ in Mexico, and it is currently advocating the creation of a new protocol for the treatment of youth addicted to inhalants.

 Programmes we are seeking funding for this year include: education/skills for life, street outreach, sport for health and the Independent Life programme.